hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 1. Form an initial assembly using the long reads with Flye (`flyeAssembly`)
 1. Polish the assembly using the long reads with Racon (`raconPolish`)
    - Racon is run up to 4 times or until there are no changes.
-1. Circularise the assembly using Circlator (`circularise`)
+1. If the genome is circular according to Flye, then circularise the assembly using Circlator (`circlator`)
-   - In addition to the assembly, Circlator takes in the long reads as input.
-We use long reads corrected using Canu as input (`canuCorrect`).
+   - In addition to the assembly, Circlator requires long reads as input.
+We use long reads corrected using Canu (`canuCorrect`).
 1. Polish the assembly using Pilon (`pilonPolish`)
    - Pilon is run up to 6 times or until there are no changes.

 ### Assembly evaluation

+Evaluation is done separately for chromosomes and plasmids.

 **Metrics recorded:**

 - Coverage of short reads and long reads (`shortReadsCoverage`, `longReadsCoverage`)
 - Annotations using Prokka (`prokkaAnnotate`)
 - Statistics about the assembly itself eg. length, number of contigs, N50 using Quast (`quastEvaluate`)
-- Completeness and contamination using CheckM (`checkmEvaluate`)
+- (chromosome only) Completeness and contamination using CheckM (`checkmEvaluate`)

 **Summary document:**

-The most important statistics are also saved to a single summary document, `summary.json` (`makeSummary`):
+The most important statistics are also saved to a single summary document, `chromosome-summary.json` or `plasmid-summary.json` (`makeChromosomeSummary`, `makePlasmidSummary`):

 ```
 {